-3.4.1 Overview
+3.5.1 Overview

-Exclusively, users with Chair status have the ability to archive or un-archive applicants.
+Users with Chair status have the ability to archive or un-archive applicants.
 Archiving an application removes it from the list of current applications.
 It is required that all applications that have reached an end status are archived.
 An end status signifies that a final decision regarding the applicant has been made; ergo the application is not subject to further review.
 Likewise, any application whose status is likely not subject to change should be archived.
 For more information, and examples of end statuses, see Section 2: Application Path.

+If a job is archived, all applications under that job will also be archived automatically.

-3.4.2 Archiving an Application
+3.5.2 Archiving an Application

-From the menu located on the left hand side, select “SACA Review”.
+From the menu located on the left-hand side, select “SACA Review”.
 Locate the name of the candidate of interest.
 Under the column entitled “Archive?” click on the icon in the cell.